ryangriggs/PromiseQueue/README.md

 # PromiseQueue
 Javascript Promise FIFO Sequential Queue

-PromiseQueue allows a sequence of Promise-based functions to be queued together in order to be run sequentially.
-Each individual queued function runs after the previous one completes, regardless of whether the previous one resolved or rejected.
+PromiseQueue allows a sequence of Promise-based functions to be queued (chained) in order to be run sequentially.
+Each queued function runs after the previous one completes, regardless of whether the previous one resolved or rejected.

 Additional Promises can be queued while the existing queued functions are running.